Asambhav: International

 The film collected US$19,504 in the United States.
 In the United Kingdom, the film hit fifteen screens in the first weekend of 23 July and collected £16,894.
 In the second weekend of 30 July, the screens were reduced to fourteen.
 Asambhav collected £2,142 and grossed a total of £30,311 in the first two weekends.

 Soundtrack

 The soundtrack of Asambhav was recorded in 2003.
 It was composed by Viju Shah.
 It was released by the Tips Music Films label on 22 May 2004.
 The lyrics were written by Sameer, and Remo D'Souza was the choreographer of the music sequences.
 The soundtrack was released on 22 May 2004.

 The soundtrack consisted of eleven tracks, including five songs, five instrumental versions and a special 'Asambhav Theme'.
 The director Rajiv Rai and the supporting actor Naseeruddin Shah also sang in the movie.
 They performed the song 'Raatein Badi Hain'.

-The soundtrack received mixed to negative reviews.
-Shahid Khan of PlanetBollywood.com rated it 7 out of 10 stars.
-He wrote, "Viju Shah´s "Asambhav" might not exactly win the award for the best soundtrack of the year, but there are some pretty darn good tunes here."
-Runaq Kotecha of Glamsham wrote "The music of Asambhav once again confirms that Viju Shah is certainly one of the best composers that we have when it comes to delivering expeditious racy tracks with ultra modern electronic beats.
-However, in the midst of all the upbeat technology and heavy duty musical instruments, the tunes seem to be taking a back seat."
-Aira of SmasHits wrote "Music of 'Asambhav' is only mediocre.
-If heard in isolation, the music lovers will probably be interested in the techno bit of the entire album."